 Step 5: Keep Alternative Love-products Close

 If the only condition holding you back from turning a love-product into a small business is money, keep it close to the top.
 Number 2 even.
-Soon your chosen love-product will convert into a full blown business and rake in enough money to fund the next culprit.
+Soon your chosen love-product will convert into a full-blown business and rake in enough money to fund the next culprit.

-Remember, the success of any small business is as a result of the amount of attention you give to it.
+Remember, the success of any small business is a result of the amount of attention you give to it.
 Give it time to grow before picking your next baby to nurture.
 Family planning is essential even in business.

 Again, the first passion project may require a supporting love-product to walk with, pick the No. 2 from the list.

-For example, my first love is writing, but to relax and generate new ideas, I create YouTube videos on other people who have turned their love-products into small business.
+For example, my first love is writing, but to relax and generate new ideas, I create YouTube videos on other people who have turned their love-products into small businesses.
 I do it for free and use equipment I already own.